Harmonic/laravel-preset/readme.md

 1) A new Laravel installation (this preset will overwrite laravel settings so do not use on existing projects)
 2) yarn installed globally
-3) DB configured in your .env
+3) DB configured in your .env and migrations run (php artisan migrate)

 Then install the preset with composer.